mv-2112/canonical-openstack-docs/how-to/troubleshooting/inspecting-the-cluster.rst

 --------------------

-Sunbeam MicroCluster provides some basic cluster coordination and state sharing services as part of MicroStack.
+Sunbeam MicroCluster provides some basic cluster coordination and state sharing services as part of Canonical OpenStack.
 The status of the nodes participating in the Sunbeam MicroCluster can be queried using the following command: